-In this article, we cover some interesting use cases and concrete examples to see exactly how we can leverage the Meraki API.
+Here we’re going to take a look at some interesting use cases and some concrete examples to see exactly how we can leverage them.

 There’s plenty of use cases with the APIs but we’re going to focus on some of the most useful and common ones: the use cases that could be applicable to everyone, regardless of network and infrastructure type.